jldengra/GCDProject/CodeBook.md

 * __activity__:

-  Name of one of the following six activities that a person performed can perform wearing a smartphone on the waist: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING.
+  Name of one of the following six activities that a person is able to perform wearing a smartphone on the waist: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING.

 * __Variables that were estimated from sensor signals__: